-As owner of a fishing business, getting a loan to support and fund your operation may present unique challenges.
+As the owner of a fishing business, getting a loan to support and fund your operation may present unique challenges.
 You may find that getting a fish on your line is much easier than obtaining business loans for fishing business needs.
 It pays to find a lender who understands the needs of your business and will work with you on terms that fit your cash flow.

 You are not alone in your quest for that ideal lender that looks at your overall business potential and sees you, not a number.
 Those that own a fishing business are seen as a risk by the big banks.
 Your track record of success may not be enough to secure that loan, and if you do, you must worry that a few bad days of fishing will impact your ability to make your monthly payment.